 There was no one except us and the village was covered with white mist, which made this place look even more fabulous.
 I walked down the winding streets taking some pictures of lovely white houses and quaint architecture details.
 I always wanted to visit Scandinavia so at that moment I felt really happy and grateful that one of my dreams came true.

-They say that the southern archipelago is a miniature version of the entire Bohuslän coastline between Gothenburg and the Norwegian border, so if somebody is looking for a picturesque Scandinavian landscapes and typical Nordic architecture, all of this can be found in Södra Skärgården.
+They say that the southern archipelago is a miniature version of the entire Bohuslän coastline between Gothenburg and the Norwegian border, so if somebody is looking for picturesque Scandinavian landscapes and typical Nordic architecture, all of this can be found in Södra Skärgården.
 So why the islands are not crowded with tourists yet?

 The main reason is that Gothenburg is quite underrated place in Sweden.
 The truth is that most of the tourists visiting this country choose Stockholm as a city break destination and Gothenburg with its archipelago is just too far away for a day trip.

 The nice thing is that you can explore the whole southern archipelago on your tram ticket which makes it an affordable day trip even for budget travelers.
-So if you for example purchased the 1-day ticket on Gothenburg public transport you can catch the tram 11 to Saltholmen ferry terminal and travel between islands as much as you want.
+So if you, for example, purchased the 1-day ticket on Gothenburg public transport you can catch the tram 11 to Saltholmen ferry terminal and travel between islands as much as you want.
 The same is with the Göteborg City Card.
 Great, isn’t it?
 Tip: Between June 19th – August 20th instead of going by tram to Saltholmen you can take a ferry from Stepiren terminal in the city center.

 In Poland where I come from we haven’t got too many islands not even mention about the whole archipelago so I felt happy like a child that I could travel the whole day from one island to another.
-Beside the village of Styrsö Tången I really enjoyed the walk around Galterö, a deserted island near Brännö with beautiful sandy beaches, green pastures and rich bird life along the rocks.
+Besides the village of Styrsö Tången, I really enjoyed the walk around Galterö, a deserted island near Brännö with beautiful sandy beaches, green pastures and rich bird life along the rocks.

 The sheep on Galterö weren’t afraid of us at all and they came so close that we could pet them.
-It was a nice thing to feel the fluffy wool under my hand, what a lovely animals they are!
-Speaking of the island, I have never been to place like that before.
-Till then I had only that kind of feeling when I was climbing high in the mountains, you know, just me and the nature itself, wonderful experience!
+It was a nice thing to feel the fluffy wool under my hand, what lovely animals they are!
+Speaking of the island, I have never been to a place like that before.
+Till then I had only that kind of feeling when I was climbing high in the mountains, you know, just me and nature itself, wonderful experience!

 2. Brännö – an island famous for its traditional summer dances and child-friendly beach.

-3. Vrångö – the southernmost inhabited island with a large marina, scenic viewpoints, beautiful sandy beaches and two nature hiking trails.
+3. Vrångö – the southernmost inhabited island with a large marina, scenic viewpoints, beautiful sandy beaches, and two nature hiking trails.